-There were several sales of old road equipment during the year that lead to a significant increase in gain on sale of capital assets for 2021.
+There were several sales of old road equipment during 2021 that lead to a significant increase in gain on sale of capital assets for that year.
+In 2022 this line item reverted to a more normal balance.

-The government-wide expense increase of \$984,283 is mostly attributable to additional maintenance projects in 2021 as compared to 2020.
+The government-wide expense increase of \$1,607,440 is mostly attributable to increases in pension expense over the prior year.